-- A. Causes for disciplinary action, up to and including termination, may include, but are not limited to, the following: - 1.
-Violation of the laws of the State of Utah or the United States, other than minor traffic offenses. - 2.
-Violation of the code of personal conduct. - 3.
-Conduct which endangers the peace and safety of others or poses a threat to the public interest. - 4.
-Unjustified interference with work of other City employees. - 5.
-Misconduct. - 6.
-Malfeasance. - 7.
-Misfeasance. - 8.
-Nonfeasance. - 9.
-Incompetence.

-- 10. Negligence. - 11.
-Insubordination. - 12.
-Failure to perform or maintain skills. - 13.
-Inadequate performance of duties. - 14.
-Unauthorized absence or tardiness. - 15.
-Falsification or unauthorized alteration of records. - 16.
-Violation of City policies or executive orders. - 17.
-Falsification of employment application. - 18.
-Discrimination in hiring, assignment, or promotion. - 19.
-Sexual harassment or filing a false sexual harassment claim. - 20.
-Violation of this Manual. - 21.
-Use of alcohol or drugs, other than medication prescribed by a physician, that affect job performance. - 22.
-Falsifying City Records. - 23.
-Except for a supervisor submitting a time slip for an employee, knowingly marking the time slip of another employee, authorizing one's time slip to be marked by another employee, unauthorized alteration of a time slip. - 24.
-Unauthorized possession of firearms, weapons, or explosives on City-owned property (provided, however, for purposes of this subsection, police officers or an employee who has been issued a permit or temporary permit by the State of Utah to carry a concealed firearm are authorized to possess a firearm on City-owned property). - 25.
-Carelessness which affects the safety of personnel. - 26.
-Threatening, intimidating, coercing, or interfering with fellow employees on the job, or the public at large. - 27.
-Theft or removal of any City property or the property of any employee from the work area premises without proper authorization. - 28.
-Gambling, wagering, or engaging in a lottery while on City business. - 29.
-Misusing, destroying, or damaging any City property or the property of any employee. - 30.
-Deliberately restricting work output of themselves or others. - 31.
-Drinking any alcoholic beverage during the workday or being under the influence of illicit drugs or alcohol during the workday. - 32.
-Sleeping during working hours. - 33.
-Fighting (verbal or physical) on City premises, or while on City business, or in a City uniform.
+- 5. Conduct which endangers the peace and safety of others or poses a threat to the public interest. - 6.
+Unjustified interference with work of other City employees. - 7.
+Misconduct. - 8.
+Malfeasance. - 9.
+Misfeasance. - 10.
+Nonfeasance. - 11.
+Incompetence. - 12.
+Negligence. - 13.
+Insubordination. - 14.
+Failure to perform or maintain skills. - 15.
+Inadequate performance of duties. - 16.
+Unauthorized absence or tardiness. - 17.
+Falsification or unauthorized alteration of records. - 18.
+Violation of City policies or executive orders. - 19.
+Falsification of employment application. - 20.
+Discrimination in hiring, assignment, or promotion. - 21.
+Sexual harassment or filing a false sexual harassment claim. - 22.
+Violation of this Manual. - 23.
+Use of alcohol or drugs, other than medication prescribed by a physician, that affect job performance. - 24.
+Falsifying City Records. - 25.
+Except for a supervisor submitting a time slip for an employee, knowingly marking the time slip of another employee, authorizing one's time slip to be marked by another employee, unauthorized alteration of a time slip. - 26.
+Unauthorized possession of firearms, weapons, or explosives on City-owned property (provided, however, for purposes of this subsection, police officers or an employee who has been issued a permit or temporary permit by the State of Utah to carry a concealed firearm are authorized to possess a firearm on City-owned property). - 27.
+Carelessness which affects the safety of personnel. - 28.
+Threatening, intimidating, coercing, or interfering with fellow employees on the job, or the public at large. - 29.
+Theft or removal of any City property or the property of any employee from the work area premises without proper authorization. - 30.
+Gambling, wagering, or engaging in a lottery while on City business.

-- 34. Any act which might endanger the safety or lives of others. - 35.
-Failure to provide evidence of identity and employment eligibility within three (3) business days of the date employment begins, or receipt for the application of documents within three (3) business days of the date employment begins and production of actual documents within ninety (90) calendar days of the date employment begins. - 36.
-Accessing, storing, or viewing/reviewing, downloading, copying, or sending child pornography or pornographic or sexually explicit material on City-owned equipment, including, but not limited to, computers, cell phones, or facsimile machines. - 37.
+- 31. Misusing, destroying, or damaging any City property or the property of any employee. - 32.
+Deliberately restricting work output of themselves or others. - 33.
+Drinking any alcoholic beverage during the workday or being under the influence of illicit drugs or alcohol during the workday. - 34.
+Sleeping during working hours. - 35.
+Fighting (verbal or physical) on City premises, or while on City business, or in a City uniform. - 36.
+Any act which might endanger the safety or lives of others. - 37.
+Failure to provide evidence of identity and employment eligibility within three (3) business days of the date employment begins, or receipt for the application of documents within three (3) business days of the date employment begins and production of actual documents within ninety (90) calendar days of the date employment begins. - 38.
+Accessing, storing, or viewing/reviewing, downloading, copying, or sending child pornography or pornographic or sexually explicit material on City-owned equipment, including, but not limited to, computers, cell phones, or facsimile machines. - 39.
 Violation of the uniform policy.